 How do you get it?
 Unprotected vaginal or anal sex; it can be transmitted through oral sex, although this is rare.

 How to treat it?
-Diagnosing chlamydia is done with a urine test or by taking a swab of the affected area.
+Diagnosing chlamydia is done with a urine test or by taking a swab of the affected area, but allow one to five days to get tested after you’ve had unprotected sex as it isn’t always immediately detected.
 The infection is easily treated with antibiotics but can lead to serious long-term health problems if left untreated, including infertility.

 What are the symptoms?
-Small pinkish or cauliflower-like white lumps that can be on the vulva, penis, scrotum, anus or in the vagina.
+Small pinkish or cauliflower-like white lumps that can appear on the vulva, penis, scrotum, anus or in the vagina.
 They can be itchy but are usually painless.

 How to treat it?
 Some people develop symptoms a few days after coming into contact with the virus; after you’ve been infected, the virus remains dormant for years.
 However, certain triggers can reactivate the virus, causing the blisters to develop again.
 It’s easier to test for the infection if you have symptoms and although there is no cure, symptoms can be controlled using antiviral medicines.

 Genital herpes is caused by the herpes simplex virus (HSV).
-Cases in the UK are currently rising by around 5% each year, most prevalent among women aged 16-24.
+Cases in the UK are currently rising by around 5% each year and is most prevalent among women aged 16-24.
 However, cases in the over-45 age group have risen by 83% since 2000.

-How do you get it?
+How can you catch it?
 Unprotected penetrative sex, including oral sex and other genital skin-to-skin contact.
 Cold sores around the mouth can also be passed to the partner’s genital area.

-Gonorrhoea is the second most common bacterial STI in the UK after chlamydia with around 35,000 cases reported every year; most cases affect young men and women under the age of 25.
+Gonorrhoea is the second most common bacterial STI in the UK after chlamydia, with around 35,000 cases reported every year.
+Most cases affect young men and women under the age of 25.
+There have recently been reports of a ‘super-strain’ of gonorrhoea and the Chief Medical Officer has warned this could lead to the infection becoming resistant to certain antibiotics and thus untreatable.

 How do you get it?
 Unprotected penetrative (vaginal, anal) and oral sex.